clinical-meteor/cookbook/data-transformations.md

 This page is a little different than some of the other pages in the Meteor Cookbook, as it is intended more for the UI designer or business executive.
 Eventually, I hope to make it into an infographic poster.

-### Number Theory
+### Set Theory
-Computers understand three numbers:  0,.
-1, and infinity
-The hop from 0 to 1 is a fundamental
-but so is the hop from 1 to Infinity
+There's an old saying that computers only understand three numbers:  0, 1, and many.
+This saying comes from the branch of mathematics known as set theory, which concerns itself with collections of objects, and is a colloquial way of describing empty sets, regular sets, and unbounded sets.
+Suffice it to say that, in set theory, the hop from 0 to 1 is a fundamental event.
+There's an existential event that occurs when going from nothing to something.
+It's creative.
+It's existential.
+It's generative.
+Once you get to 1, a person can build up all the other integers by repeating 1 a whole bunch of times.
+But getting to Infinity... that requires another special type of hop, that is as unique as going from 0 to 1.
+The hop from 1 to Infinity is also existential.
+But in a more metaphyiscal sense.

+### Proofs

 n+1 proofs

 So we always implement a feature for a single person, then apply it to the crowd; the 1 to the many

 ### Data Transformations